 Often, you must decide whether it is worth repairing your TV because in many situations, the cost of repairs is higher than the price of a new TV.
 For example, when screens are cracked or damaged, the cost of replacing a panel is usually much higher than simply buying a new TV.

 Consumer Reports recommends replacing electronics whenever the cost of repairs equals or exceeds half the cost of a new purchase.
-You might also want to replace your set if a similar one is less than $200, or if your screen is smaller than 32”.
-For example, it costs around $148 for a new motherboard in an LG Model 24LF452B 24” TV, which takes around one hour to repair.
-As a result, you would pay between $188 and $208 to repair your old set, while you could instead pay a lot less, around $120, for a brand new model.
+It is also recommended that you replace your television if the new version is less than $200, or if your screen is smaller than 32”.
+For example, it costs around $150 for a new motherboard in an LG Model 24LF452B 24” TV, which takes around one hour to repair.
+As a result, you would pay between $190 and $210 to repair your old set, while it is possible to purchase a new one for less.

 To minimize repairs and help your TV stay in working order for as long as possible, take care of it as well as you can.
 Here are some useful TV maintenance tips: